romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 > NOTE: Add the HP-HT map summarizing peak conditions?

 <img src="cabo-ortegal/fieldguide_figures/p-t-paths.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_P-T-t-paths**.
 P-T-t paths of the different HP-HT units showing geochronological and geothermobarometric constraints on protolith formation and deformation episodes D<sub>1</sub> to D<sub>4</sub>, with respect subduction, tectonic accretion, forced return flow (syn-subduction exhumation) in a subduction channel, and the subsequent exhumation during orogenic collision (Abalos _et al._, 2003).

 Until recently, these folds depicting the style of deformation in deep subduction settings (Ábalos _et al._, 2003) had been recognized in all the units of the Upper Allochthon (Azcárraga _et al._, 2002), except in the *Limo* and *Herbeira* massifs. *Limo* was initially described as structurally homogeneous (Ben Jamaa, 1988, Girardeau & Gil Ibarguchi, 1991, García Izquierdo _et al._, 2011) due to the strong alteration of most outcrops inland.
 However, good exposures of harzburgites were found in the NW cliffs revealing large-scale stacking of extremely elongated sheath folds (Puelles _et al._, 2012).
-Similar folds were then found affecting both peridotites and pyroxenites in the *Herbeira* massif ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064), [[Tilhac, 2017](https://doi.org/10.25949/22281616.v1)](https://doi.org/10.25949/22281616.v1)), indicating that the massif underwent D<sub>1</sub> as an entity, and that formation of the main pyroxenites pre-date this deformation episode.
+Similar folds were then found affecting both peridotites and pyroxenites in the *Herbeira* massif ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064), [Tilhac, 2017](https://doi.org/10.25949/22281616.v1)), indicating that the massif underwent D<sub>1</sub> as an entity, and that formation of the main pyroxenites pre-date this deformation episode.

 <img src="cabo-ortegal/fieldguide_figures/sheath-folds.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_sheath-folds**.
 Sheath folds affecting harzburgites near seal level at *Punta Robaliceira* (**a**) as well pyroxenites and dunites in the lower part of Herbeira cliffs **(b)**, as shown in the map of the *Herbeira* massif (**Fig_map-herbeira**).

+> NOTE: Add a zoomed in view and detail of the oriented Chl.

 D<sub>1</sub> was coeval or rapidly followed by the peak of eclogite-facies metamorphism well documented in all the HP-HT units  (1.6-1.8 GPa for the pyroxenites and up to 2.2 GPa for the eclogites).
 In the ultramafic massifs, it corresponds to the appearance of Grt in massive websterites as well limited partial melting evidenced by rare cross-cutting pyroxenite veins (Peucat _et al._, 1990) and intrusive granite bodies (Santos _et al._, 1996).

 In addition, the ultramafic massifs have experienced high-temperature shear deformation D<sub>HT</sub> (Ábalos _et al._, 2003) at > 1000 °C which pre-dates D<sub>1</sub> (**Fig_P-T-t-paths**).
 It is recorded by A-type (Jung & Karato, 2001) lattice-preferred orientation (LPO) in Ol, as evidenced by early petrofabric studies (Ben Jamaa, 1988, Girardeau & Gil Ibarguchi, 1991, Girardeau _et al._, 1990) and confirmed by EBSD techniques applied to the *Limo* (Puelles _et al._, 2012) and *Herbeira* massifs (García-Izquierdo 2005, García-Izquierdo _et al._, 2011, Henry _et al._, 2017, Henry 2018).
 This deformation episode is responsible for a tectonic foliation parallel to the compositional layering as well isoclinal folding and boudinage, particularly outlined by pyroxenites (**Fig_HT-deformation**).

 <img src="cabo-ortegal/fieldguide_figures/ht-deformation.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_HT-deformation**.
 Representative examples of HT deformation features ([Tilhac, 2017](https://doi.org/10.25949/22281616.v1)): typical boudinage of a pyroxenite layer in the *Herbeira* cliffs (**a**) and isoclinal fold outlined by a pyroxenite layer (**b**).

 [Tilhac _et al._ (2016)](https://doi.org/10.1093/petrology/egw064) suggested that the sequence of D<sub>HT</sub> (_i.e._ potentially asthenospheric deformation), followed by D<sub>1</sub> and the peak of prograde metamorphism corresponds to the delamination of the arc root and its incorporation into the Devonian subduction zone.
 Foundering is thought to have occurred as a consequence of the negative buoyancy of the arc root, owing to the large amount of ultramafic pyroxenites denser the ambient mantle (Müntener _et al._, 2001), The presence of ultramafic cumulates (_e.g._, pyrigarnites) in the *Bacariza* formation may have additionnally contributed to the gravitational instability of the arc root.
 These lithologies known as "arclogites" are indeed considered as some of the most likely candidates to undergo delamination in arc root settings (Ducea _et al._, 2021).

-The *Herbeira* massif of Cabo Ortegal Complex could thus represent a unique example of delaminated arc root, potentially including the deep lithospheric portions of the sub-arc mantle.
+The *Herbeira* massif of Cabo Ortegal Complex could thus represent a unique example of delaminated arc root, potentially including the deep lithospheric portion of the sub-arc mantle.

 ### 5.3 Exhumation an emplacement

 Fast exhumation seems to have rapidly followed the HP event (~1 GPa in < 10 Ma; Albert _et al._, 2012).
 The corresponding episode D<sub>2</sub> was mainly been reconstructed from the tectonothermal evolution of the eclogite-facies *Banded* gneiss (**Fig_exhumation-stages**) and cross-correlations with structures of the Órdenes Complex (Martínez Catalán _et al._, 2002).
 It corresponds to the underplating of the HP-HT units to form a unique assemblage at _ca._ 375 Ma (Ábalos _et al._, 2003, Albert _et al._, 2012), after 10-20 My within a subduction conduit, in good agreement with exhumation rates predicted by numerical models of syn-convergent extrusion (_e.g._, Beaumont _et al._, 2009).

 <img src="cabo-ortegal/fieldguide_figures/exhumation-stages.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 75%; max-height: 1000px; height: auto;"/>

 **Fig_exhumation-stages**.
 Different stages of exhumation of the HP-HT units interpreted from the tectonothermal evolution of the eclogite-facies gneisses (Albert _et al._, 2012): **a.** development of a regional mylonitic foliation; **b.** syn-convergence extensional detachments and **c.** recumbent folds and thrusts; **d.** idealized cross section of the Cabo Ortegal Complex.